-The smoke will also begin to coat the parrot’s feathers.
-As it preens, cleaning away the residue, chemicals lingering in those feathers will become ingested.
-These can be poisonous, especially for parrots with weaker immune systems.
+The smoke will begin to coat the parrot’s feathers.
+As it preens, chemicals lingering in the feathers will be ingested, which can be poisonous, especially for parrots with compromised immune systems.

 Can Cigarette Smoke Kill Parrots?

-This lingers even after the cigarette is put out.
-Opening a window or turning on a fan will not remove it entirely from your parrot’s environment or its lung-like air sacs.
+This lingers after the cigarette is put out.
+Opening a window or turning on a fan won’t remove the smoke and nicotine entirely from your parrot’s environment or its lung-like air sacs.

 High Blood Pressure And Heart Issues

 Nicotine is a stimulant and depressant which affects the central nervous system.

 For this reason, humans and parrots can develop high blood pressure from exposure to secondhand smoke.
 However, parrots may develop it sooner due to the complex blood vessels in their lungs.

 This enables them to absorb more oxygen than humans and more toxic chemicals from cigarette smoke.

 When paired with their fast-paced metabolism, parrots are efficient but vulnerable creatures.
 Also, the chemicals found in nicotine can cause heart damage.